 The parties have reached agreement regarding arrangements for capacity testing if there is good cause.
 PCS Phosphate accepts the revised Section 7.4 as provided by PEF witness Gammon in his rebuttal testimony.
-(TR 136-137, PCS Phosphate BR 13-14) Staff therefore recommends that this provision be incorporated in PEF's standard offer contract filed in Docket No. 090162-EQ.
+We find that this provision shall be incorporated in PEF's standard offer contract filed in Docket No. 090162-EQ.